-"That was the easy part," Jordan said.
-He noticed that Drake wasn't joining in on the playful banter.
-"Baby, are you okay?" he asked Drake.
+"That was the easy part," Chip said.
+He noticed that Brandon wasn't joining in on the playful banter.
+"Baby, are you okay?" he asked Brandon.

-"Yeah," Drake replied.
+"Yeah," Brandon replied.
 "I'll be glad when all of this is over and done with."

 "And it will be, Baby.
-I promise," Jordan said, giving Drake a deep passionate kiss on the lips.
+I promise," Chip said, giving Brandon a deep passionate kiss on the lips.

 "Okay," Larry said, laughing.
 "You two need to go get a room."

 "We've got one, thank you very much.
-Besides, Larry, you're just jealous 'cause Linda isn't here," Drake snickered.
+Besides, Larry, you're just jealous 'cause Linda isn't here," Brandon snickered.